fangyan93/Self_Driving_Car_Traffic_Sign_Classifier/README.md

 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

-## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

----
-###Writeup / README
-You're reading it! and here is a link to my [project code](https://github.com/fangyan93/Self_Driving_Car_Traffic_Sign_Classifier/blob/master/Traffic_Sign_Classifier_1.ipynb)

-###Data Set Summary & Exploration

-####1.
-I used the numpy library to calculate summary statistics of the traffic
-signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799
 * The size of the validation set is 4410
 * The size of test set is 12630
 * The shape of a traffic sign image is [32, 32, 3]
-* The number of unique classes/labels in the data set is 43 More detailed visualization and summary of dataset can be viewed in project code above.
+* The number of unique classes/labels in the data set is 43 More detailed visualization and summary of dataset can be viewed in [project code](https://github.com/fangyan93/Self_Driving_Car_Traffic_Sign_Classifier/blob/master/Traffic_Sign_Classifier_1.ipynb).

-####2.
-Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data distributes in terms of class label.
 The class label and corresponding meaning of the sign can be viewed in signnames.csv file.

 ![alt text][image6]

-###Design and Test a Model Architecture

-####1.
-Describe how you preprocessed the image data.What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)
+The x-axis refers to the class label, y-axis denotes the number of image in the training dataset.

 Here is an example of a traffic sign image .

 ![alt text][image7]
+In data preprocessing,

-First, I normalize the data by dividing each pixel by 255, in this way, every element of training data lies in [0, 1], aiming at scaling the raw data and smooth the learningp process, otherwise, in each iteration, the weight will add a large term and the model may oscillate as a result.
+first, I normalize the data by dividing each pixel by 255, in this way, every element of training data lies in [0, 1], aiming at scaling the raw data and smooth the learningp process, otherwise, in each iteration, the weight will add a large term and the model may oscillate as a result.

 Then, the data is centering by dividing each pixel by the sum of pixels in all training images, in this way, every element of training data lies in [-0.5, 0.5].
 The reason for centering is similar to standardization, aiming at removing influcence of unbalanced data.

-####2.
-Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 My final model consisted of the following layers: